atsss/pydub/API.markdown

 ### AudioSegment(…).frame_count()

 Returns the number of frames in the `AudioSegment`.
-Optionally you may pass in a `ms` keywork argument to retrieve the number of frames in that number of milliseconds of audio in the `AudioSegment` (useful for slicing, etc).
+Optionally you may pass in a `ms` keyword argument to retrieve the number of frames in that number of milliseconds of audio in the `AudioSegment` (useful for slicing, etc).

 ```python
 from pydub import AudioSegment